Nose Piercings: Guide & Images

 Your piercer will tell you how long the healing process should take for the type of nose piercing you’re getting.
 They’ll also let you know how long you’ll have to wait before you change the jewelry they put in at the initial appointment.

-With your nose piercings, you often won’t have to wait until they are fully healed before you can swap out your jewelry.
-But you’ll have to wait for at least a few weeks until that happens.
+With your nose piercings, you often won’t have to wait until they are fully healed before you can swap out your jewelry, but you’ll have to wait for at least a few weeks until that happens.
+Ensuring you know how to put in a nose ring correctly is also helpful in order to not cause any extra damage by poking yourself in the nostril.

 In some cases, it may look like your piercing has fully healed when it hasn’t.
-So if you try to remove your jewelry at that point, you should do it gently.
+Ergo, if you try to remove your jewelry at that point, you should do it gently.

 Nose Piercing Infections

-To reduce your odds of getting an infection, make sure you clean your piercing site twice a day with that salt water solution we discussed earlier.
+To reduce your odds of getting an infection, make sure you clean your piercing site twice a day with that saline solution we discussed earlier.

 Some of the most commons signs of infection include redness, swelling, pain and pus.
 You can even have a fever and the chills during really bad infections.
 If that happens, it means the infection is no longer localized – it’s getting out of control throughout your body.
 You’ll have to call the doctor immediately when there’s a fever and other signs of infection.